Does Matthew 10:8 Prohibit Christians From Charging for Their Service?

 A typical print book requires me to pay about $1,500 just for editing services.
-All my books are published through Amazon who sets a minimum price an author must charge for a print book.
+Retail book publishers set a minimum price an author must charge for a print book.
 They don’t allow them to be made available for free.
 As much as I would like to offer my books for free, it’s just not possible.

 Although I once thought it was against the instructions of Jesus to charge for anything related to my service to God, I now understand that there are things that I should offer for free and things for which I may charge.
 I don’t think this is an unreasonable approach and I believe it’s consistent with the way Jesus intended new covenant ministry to be conducted.